dugokontov/til/github/revert-pr.md

 The `-m 1` option tells Git that we want to keep the parent side of the merge (which is the branch we had merged into). ([Ref](https://www.git-tower.com/learn/git/faq/undo-git-merge/))

 Now, resolve all conflicts.
 Use `git add` to mark files as resolved.
-After all is done compleate revert with:
+After all is done complete revert with:

 ```sh
 git revert --continue